PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

-5rcv  *Fuck this, fuck that and fuck you, I'm writing this fuckin' story.*
+*Fuck this, fuck that and fuck you, I'm writing this fuckin' story.*

+We need to show Boltac not fitting into his element -- being unkingly so we can show him being kingly at the end.

 # **The Merchant Adventurer**